 The Atlantic Jewish Council is dedicated to enhancing the quality of Jewish life in Atlantic Canada and promoting the continuity of Jewish communities in the region.

 We are committed to supporting the democratic State of Israel and its long-term viability.
 In particular, the Atlantic Jewish Council is committed to a secure and prosperous State of Israel with a vibrant social network.

 The Atlantic Jewish Council (AJC), now in its 43rd year, has undergone many changes since its inception in 1975.
 With changing demographics, shifts in population, and the aging of many of our people, the AJC has had to make many changes to meet its new challenges.
 Our fundamental responsibility to the Jewish community of Atlantic Canada is to maintain Jewish continuity wherever we can.

 The major responsibilities of the AJC are Israel advocacy as the local partner of CIJA; community relations, fighting anti-Semitism, and promoting interfaith dialogue and multiculturalism.
 Through our Regional Chaplain, we attempt to provide some religious presence to those communities that can no longer sustain full-time rabbinical services.
 Shalom Magazine, published three to four times a year, brings our whole region together with news and views from Atlantic Canada.

-Camp Kadimah, now entering its 67th year, is owned and operated by the AJC, and has grown both in size and reputation to the extent that it is now one of Jewish Canada’s foremost summer camps.
-With an office on our premises, Camp Kadimah contributes both through rent and a grant for youth programming.
+Camp Kadimah, now entering its 75th year, is owned and operated by the AJC, and has grown both in size and reputation to the extent that it is now one of Jewish Canada’s foremost summer camps.
+With a regional office on our premises, Camp Kadimah contributes both through rent and a grant for youth programming.